|

 -

-to support certain languages (like Japanese, Chinese, Korean) with
+support certain languages (like Japanese, Chinese, Korean) with

 character sets which aren't supported by the ISO 8859-* (Latin-1,